tomcritchlow/tomcritchlow.github.io/_posts/2020-03-20-bandcamp-blogging-bandwagon.md

 subtitle: Support indie music!
 ---

+*Update Friday 5/1 - Bandcamp is doing another one day promo so updating this list with some new finds!
+Support indie artists!*

 Today [Bandcamp is waiving their fees for indie artists](https://daily.bandcamp.com/features/bandcamp-covid-19-fundraiser) and I'm starting a movement to get everyone blogging their fave Bandcamp links to help you discover new music.

 Don't forget to **go buy things you like!** the whole point is to make purchases to directly support indie artists.
 Thanks.